Metabolism, Thyroid and Weight Loss

 Next time you are out at a sushi restaurant, you might want to pass on the edamame.
 Soy foods contain anti-metabolic factors such as saponins, soyatoxin, phytates, protease inhibitors, oxalates, goitrogens, and estrogens.
 The goitrogens block the synthesis of the thyroid hormones and interfere with iodine metabolism.

-How do you Increase Thyroid or Metabolic Rate?
+Thyroid and Metabolism: How to Increase Metabolic Rate?

 - Low Carb Days – On these days you would take in approximately 50-150 grams of carbs each day from non-starchy vegetables.
 When done in a series of three to six days, it encourages the body to use up stored carbs (glycogen) and switch over to burning body fat for fuel.